 There are three main types of cat food.
 Dry food (also known as kibble), semi-moist food and wet food (also known as canned food.)

-Dry food has a reputation for being nutritionally unbalanced.
+Dry food has a bad reputation not being a balanced nutrition.
 However, these days there are plenty of high-quality dry foods available that are far from nutritionally incomplete.
 Many cats lead long and healthy lives on a diet of just dry food.

 There are other minor varieties available in the market as well based on your cat’s needs.
 Your vet can offer advice on the best type and amount of food to provide your cat, but generally, it is safest to choose a cat food that has been specifically designed to meet the needs of your cat at whatever stage it is at.
 Kitten food should be purchased for kittens for example and stopped once the cat reaches adulthood (when it is one year old.)